 Each additional child

-Each year QMSS offers a number of merit-based scholarships that cover a portion of program tuition costs.
-All applicants are considered for these opportunities durring the admisions process so there is no need to include any additional materials in your application.
+Each year QMSS offers a limited number of merit-based scholarships that cover a portion of program tuition costs.
+All applicants are considered for these opportunities during the admissions process so there is no need to include any additional materials in your application.
 Awards are based on the criteria specified by the specific scholarships and the availability of institutional resources.